Joey Votto Preview, Player Props: Reds vs. Blue Jays

-Joey Votto -- batting .267 in his past 10 games -- will be in action for the Cincinnati Reds versus the Toronto Blue Jays, with Jose Berrios on the mound, on August 18 at 6:40 PM ET.
+On Saturday, Joey Votto (.258 batting average in his past 10 games, with a double, two home runs, four walks and three RBI) and the Cincinnati Reds face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Guardians.

 Joey Votto Game Info & Props vs. the Blue Jays